openstreetmap/osmdbt/README.md

 check the versions.
 If the packaged version available is not new enough, you'll have to install from source.
 Most likely this is the case for Libosmium.

-On macOS many of the libraries above will be available through Homebrew.

 ## Building